Elizabeth Compton

 BOARD CHAIR

-Elizabeth has extensive experience as a Board Director and senior executive, with 25 years' experience working in London, Amsterdam, New York and in Australia.
-She is a Non-Executive Director of Southern Cross Care (SA, NT, VIC) a large aged care/retirement living and home care organisation and a member of the People & Culture committee (2800 staff) and Asset Management committee ($1B assets and $200M revenue).
-Prior to this she was CEO for 6 years at LanguageLoop (a service offering interpreting and language services across 190+ languages with 3000 interpreters), major clients included the Department of Health and Human Services, Bolton Clarke, major hospitals and community health.
+Elizabeth has extensive experience as a Board Director and senior executive, with 25 years’ experience working in London, Amsterdam, New York and in Australia.
+She is a Non-Executive Director (NED) of Southern Cross Care (SA, NT, VIC) a large, aged care/retirement living and home care organisation, Chair and member of the People & Culture Committee (2,800 staff) and member of the Board Asset Management Committee ($1B assets and $200M revenue).
+Elizabeth is also a NED of RMIT Training.
+Prior to this she was CEO for six years at LanguageLoop (a service offering interpreting and language services across 190+ languages with 3,000 interpreters), major clients included the Department of Health and Human Services, Aged Care, Bolton Clarke, major hospitals and community health organisations.

 Lesley